helpers/handlebars-helpers/README.md

 ---
 Authored by [assemble](https://github.com/assemble/assemble)

-_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Sun May 26 2013 10:24:06._
+_This file was generated using Grunt and [assemble](http://github.com/assemble/assemble) on Sun Jun 02 2013 11:02:54._